felipehitomi/Awesome-PlatformEng/README.md

-# Platform Engenerring Guide
+# Awesome Platform Engenerring

-A fully comprehensive roadmap for Platform Engineering
+A fully comprehensive list of articles, links, courses, tools for Platform Engineering